MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ### __*onclick*__ Works Well For The Following Use-cases
 #### 1. Event Delegation (Multiple elements - single handler)

-Using [event delegation](https://davidwalsh.name/event-delegate), we can add one event handler only for the parent element and recognize the current child element that the event is fired on using [`event.target.matches()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches).
+Using [event delegation](https://davidwalsh.name/event-delegate), we can add one event handler only for the parent element and recognize the current child element that the click event is occurred on, using [`event.target.matches()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches).

 ```javascript
 let container = document.querySelector('#container');